7 Design Principles for a Church Logo

 Many church bodies have a healthy mix of age ranges and cultural backgrounds, while some cater to a more defined culture and stage of life.
 Understanding the demographic makeup of your church is crucial in designing a logo that resonates with its members.

-If your church is a To appeal to the greatest portion of your congregation, it can be helpful to focus on the timeless parts of the church that will still be true in 5, 10, or 20 years.
+To appeal to the greatest portion of your congregation, it can be helpful to focus on the timeless parts of the church that will still be true in 5, 10, or 20 years.

 A less diverse church may have more freedom to choose a logo that feels particular to their members, rather than appealing to a broader demographic.